Ahd95/Human_Recourse_Analytics-Exploratory-_Data-_Analysis_Project/README.md

 * Plots: heatmap , histogram , pie feature

 # MVP Goal:
-* The goal of this project is to find the match position with the right employee to improve productivity of the company as well as the employee.
+* Companies need to adopt excellent strategies to reach more customers & compete in the market.
+The strategy behind Amazon is to offer so many deals that would encourage more users to use their services.
+After careful analysis of the data, we decide to suggest ideas based on the data so Netflix can have a competitive advantage to use against others in the market.